UniversityInternationalComing to Hannover

 • Events programme

-The International Office offers an events programme during the semester with numerous activities: workshops, excursion, cultural evenings, etc.
+The International Office offers an events programme during the semester with numerous activities: workshops, excursions, cultural evenings, etc.

-This programm is open to international but also german students and is a good opportunity to get in contact with fellow students.
+This programme is open to both international and German students and is a good opportunity to get to know fellow students.

 Doctoral candidates